zlintian/SBayesRC_pipeline/README.md

 This is a pipeline how I format any GWAS summary-level data into cojo format, and use SBayesRC method to generate predictors.
+The method is implemented in GCTB.

 We also included example code to run SBayesR, SBayesS, COJO and clumping on this page.